dispatchframework/longroutine/README.md

 ## Usage

 Add `longroutine.Starter` as one of your reconciler fields.
-Start your go routines with
+Start your go routines with StartSingle() method:

 ```go
 package whatever